corda/corda-gradle-plugins/README.md

 ## Release process

 The version number of the "bleeding edge" in `master` is always a `-SNAPSHOT` version.
 To create a new release, a _maintainer_ must create a new branch off the latest commit in this release, remove the `-SNAPSHOT` from the version number, create a tag and then run the publish to artifactory task for the created tag in TeamCity.
 The version number in `master` is then advanced to the next `-SNAPSHOT` number.

+## Using the plugins.

+These plugins are published to R3's [Artifactory](https://software.r3.com/artifactory/corda).
+More recently, they are also published to Gradle's own plguins repository and can be imported into your projects using Gradle's `plugins` DSL.